python-websockets/websockets/docs/intro/tutorial2.rst

         ...

-Since this is a very common pattern in WebSocket servers, websockets provides the :func:`broadcast` helper for this purpose:
+Since this is a very common pattern in WebSocket servers, websockets provides the :func:`~legacy.protocol.broadcast` helper for this purpose:

 .. code-block:: python